graphite-project/whisper/README.md

-  --ignore-empty  skip comparison if either value is undefined --columns       print output in simple columns --no-headers    do not print column headers
+  --ignore-empty  skip comparison if either value is undefined --columns       print output in simple columns --no-headers    do not print column headers --until=UNTIL   Unix epoch time of the end of your requested interval
+                  (default: now)
 ```

 ## License